 Advanced placement credits may be used to anticipate course work at Middlebury.
 AP credits applied toward graduation will be counted toward the 16-course limit in the department granting the credit unless the department specifically states that the credits do not count toward the major.
 AP credits do not fulfill distribution requirements.
-Only two AP credits may count towards the 36 credits required for graduation.
-Official AP Score reports must be reported to Middlebury College no later than the end of the student's second semester.
-A max of two credits gained from French Baccalaureat, IB, Swiss Maturite, Artium Examination, British A-levels, and German Arbitur, may be used towards graduation and may also count as distribution requirements.
-Please contact the Registrar's Office for more info about these non-AP pre-college testing credits.
+Only two pre-college testing credits may count towards the 36 credits required for graduation.
+Official AP Score Reports must be reported to Middlebury no later than the end of the student's second semester.

-2023 - 2024 ADVANCED PLACEMENT POLICY STATEMENT
+2024 - 2025 ADVANCED PLACEMENT POLICY STATEMENT